antgonzales/antgonzales.github.io/_posts/2014-04-20-creat-an-ajax-form.markdown

 ---
 layout: post
-title:  "Create an AJAX Form for Static Websites Using Simple Forms"
+title:  "Create a Responsive Form for Static Websites"
+description: "Learn how to create an responsive form for static websites using Simple Forms, jQuery, AJAX"
 date:   2014-04-20 21:25:29
 categories: Tutorial
 tags: [Contact Form, jQuery, Ajax]